zhandao/i_am_i_can/README.md

 he.is? :master                                   # yes
 he.can? :manage, User                            # permission querying

-# more concise way, it does:
+# more concise and faster way
-#   1. define & assign the role to subject
-#   2. define & assign the permission to role
 he.becomes_a :magician, which_can: [:perform], obj: :magic
 he.is? :magician # => true
 Roles.which(name: :magician).can? :perform, :magic # => true